How to Know When You're Projecting or When Someone is Projecting Onto You

-Understanding, Identifying and Responding to Unconscious Defense Mechanisms
+Understanding, Identifying, & Responding To Unconscious Defense Mechanisms

 Understanding Projection

 Projection is a psychological defense mechanism that distorts our perception of reality.
-It involves displacing our own feelings, thoughts, tendencies, fears, and insecurities onto others as a way to protect ourselves.
+It involves displacing our feelings, thoughts, tendencies, fears, and insecurities onto others to protect ourselves.
 Despite its prevalence, recognizing when we are projecting can be challenging.

 The Impact of Projection